 According to a Gartner survey, 88 percent of organizations have encouraged or required employees to work from home since the pandemic started.
 Even though many workers are now working home, it is still important, now more than ever, for employees to have some flexibility since it’s easy to expect them to work longer hours.

 During this time of social distancing and remote working, personal responsibilities, Zoom fatigue, and employers’ increasing demands can take a toll on employees’ mental health.
 You can create a positive experience for employees through flexible work schedules, which allow them to remain motivated to do their jobs.

-Recognition: In part one of our series on employee recognition programs, we analyzed how recognition programs make employees feel valued and less likely to quit.
+In part one of our series on employee recognition programs, we analyzed how recognition programs make employees feel valued and less likely to quit.
 Companies can recognize employees for their performance through many non-monetary options.
 For example, Xoxoday’s global catalog gives users 70+ countries access to 20,000+ reward options such as gift cards, experiences, perks, savings, vouchers, merchandise, subscriptions, and many more.
 When employees know that there’s an excellent employee recognition culture, they can feel motivated to work harder to enjoy those rewards.

-Some companies have successfully used their total rewards strategies to create a positive employee experience.
+Some companies have successfully used their total rewards strategies to emprove employee experience.
 For example, one of Xoxoday’s clients, Luminous India, improved their employee experience by building a non-monetary and peer-to-peer rewards and recognition culture.
 They considered money or certificates less impactful on employees, so they needed more reward options, which Xoxoday’s platform provided.
 Luminous India’s new rewards and recognition program helped break down silos, encourage collaboration, and increase employee appreciation.

 For employees to enjoy a positive experience through your total rewards package, here are a couple of points to note: